iShezmu/holbertonschool-higher_level_programming/javascript-dom_manipulation/README.md

       - The name must be displayed in the HTML tag with id `character`.
       - You must use the `Fetch API`.
       - You probably should read something about `usign Promises` later.

+*   7-script.js
+    - Write a JavaScript script that fetches and lists the `title` for all movies by using this URL: `https://swapi-api.hbtn.io/api/films/?format=json`
+      - All movie titles must be list in the HTML `ul` element with id `list_movies`
+      - You must use the Fetch API.